tldr-pages/tldr/pages/common/mongoexport.md

 `mongoexport --collection={{collection_name}} --type={{csv}} --fields="{{field1,field2,...}}" --out={{path/to/file.csv}}`

-- Export documents that match with a query to a CSV file without a list of field names at the first line:
+- Export documents that match the query in the specified file to a CSV file, omitting a list of field names on first line:

 `mongoexport --collection={{collection_name}} --type={{csv}} --fields="{{field1,field2,...}}" --queryFile={{path/to/file}} --noHeaderLine --out={{path/to/file.csv}}`